 Genre Shift: The First Terminator Movie is a Horror Slasher Film, whereas the Terminator 2 Judgement Day is an Action War Film.

-Get Out: Three Terminators taking over vehicles (T-800 with an oil truck, T-1000 with a helicopter and later a tanker of liquid nitrogen, T-850 with a fire truck), and Marcus removing a girl from a truck (still counts as four cyborgs).
+Get Out: Said by three Terminators taking over vehicles (T-800 with an oil truck, T-1000 with a helicopter, T-850 with a fire truck), and Marcus removing a girl from a truck (still counts as four cyborgs).

 The Harvester's mounted gun fires, sounds and operates like the Predator shoulder Cannon.
 Same as the other Plasma guns the Machines use, although the Harvester makes the best resemblance.